Sheltowee Trace Adventure Resort

 Eagle Falls.
 Photo courtesy of Thomas Hall

-A beautiful 15 foot waterfall with a terrible name, Dogslaughter Falls is accessible off of FS Road 195, about 5 miles from Cumberland Falls, and .5 miles from Sheltowee Trace Adventure Resort.
-Two trailheads along the FS Road let you choose a shorter (1+ miles) or longer (3+ miles) hike to the Falls.
+A beautiful 15 foot waterfall with a terrible name.
+Dogslaughter Falls is accessible off of FS Road 195, about 5 miles from Cumberland Falls, and .5 miles from Sheltowee Trace Adventure Resort.
+Two trailheads along the FS Road let you choose a shorter (1+ miles) or longer (3+ miles) hikes to the Falls.
 The trail meanders along Dogslaughter creek, and is rated moderate.

 Picture